Use Azure Monitor logs to monitor HDInsight clusters

 It is recommended to place both the HDInsight cluster and the Log Analytics workspace in the same region for better performance.
 Azure Monitor logs is not available in all Azure regions.

-Enable Azure Monitor logs by using the portal
+Enable Azure Monitor using the portal

 From the Select a workspace drop-down list, select an existing Log Analytics workspace.